 CR’s take: The Chicco Bravo Trio is our top-rated travel system and a CR Best Buy.
-The system includes an infant car seat, a car-seat base, and a stroller—which will transport your child from infancy through toddler years.
+The versatile system includes an infant car seat, a car-seat base, and a stroller—which will transport your child from infancy through toddler years.

 The Chicco Bravo stroller earns Excellent ratings in our tests for ease of use and maneuverability, and a Very Good rating in our safety tests.
 For a newborn, remove the stroller seat and snap in the infant car seat.
 Installing the Chicco KeyFit 30 car seat in a car is also a cinch.
 This car seat snags Excellent ratings for ease of use and fit (with either a seat belt or LATCH mechanism) in our tests.
 And our crash tests found that it proves safer than the minimum federal standard.

 Once your baby outgrows the car seat, use the stroller for adventures and running errands.
 Travel systems tend to be bulky, and this one is no exception.
 The stroller itself weighs 23 pounds, typical of its type.
 The warranty covers one year.